puttsk/cuda-tutorial/lab01/README.md

 ## Introduction

-This tutorial is an introduction for writing your first CUDA C program.
+This tutorial is an introduction for writing your first CUDA C program and offload computation to a GPU.
 We will use CUDA runtime API throughout this tutorial.

 ## A quick comparison between CUDA and C